g-h-0-s-t/trello/README.md

 ## Instructions
 To start, change the followg variables in trello.js.

-API_KEY - You can find it here:
+API_KEY - You can find it here: https://trello.com/app-key
-TOKEN  - You can find it here
+TOKEN  - You can find it here: https://trello.com/1/authorize?expiration=never&scope=read,write,account&response_type=token&name=Server%20Token&key=[YOUR_KEY]
 CALLBACK_URL -
 USER - Your member, defaults to "me" if not specified